 Usually 25 test pressings were made for releases they thought would sell well , which were used by sales representatives from the distributor to gather advance orders from retailers throughout the UK .
 Less copies have been found of the 7" than of the 12", so perhaps they mostly used the latter for this purpose.
 None of the 7" test pressings came with release sheets, which supports this.
 However, at least one 7" was used by a sales representative .

-The lacquers were cut by Noel Summerville at Utopia in London, UK, as identified by "NS" in the matrix code.
-The rest of the matrix code was written by MPO prior to plating as the original matrix codes were written in the outer area of the lacquers, which was trimmed off prior to plating .
+The lacquers were cut by Noel Summerville at Utopia in London, UK, as identified by "NS" in the matrix code on side A. The rest of the matrix codes was written into the lacquers by MPO before plating, as Summerville only wrote some information in the outer area of the lacquers to keep track of them during processing.
+This area is trimmed off of the stampers before pressing, and is obviously not transferred to the records.

 1. Copy 1, side A